-Plagiarism and cheating are violations of the Standards for Student Conduct (Title 5, §41301, California Code of Regulations) and may be dealt with by both the instructor and the Student Conduct Administrator.
+Plagiarism and cheating are violations of the Standards for Student Conduct (Title 5, §41301, California Code of Regulations) and may be dealt with by the instructor, the department, and the University Student Conduct Administrator.

 Procedures for addressing cheating and plagiarism are found below.
-Questions about academic dishonesty and the policy should be addressed to the Office of Student Conduct and Ethical Development (student-conduct@csusb.edu).
+Questions about academic dishonesty and the policy should be addressed to the University Office of Student Conduct and Ethical Development (student-conduct@csusb.edu) and the chair of the Department of Nursing.

 Plagiarism is the act of presenting the ideas and writing of another as one's own.

 Cheating is the act of obtaining or attempting to obtain credit for academic work through the use of any dishonest, deceptive, or fraudulent means.